trocafone/laika/docs/configuration.rst

 ~~~~~~~~

 Profiles are all kind of credentials used for accessing external APIs
 (like Google Drive).
-You must specify a name and a path to credentials
+You can specify that credentials are defined in a file
-for each profile.
-For example:
+via ``credentials`` key:

 .. code:: json